-We have an extremely advanced estate planning practice right here in Batesville, Arkansas, employing the latest and most up-to-date legal instruments to protect and administer your estate upon your death or incapacity.
+We have an extremely advanced estate planning practice right here in Batesville, Arkansas, employing the latest and most up-to-date legal instruments to protect and administer your estate upon death or incapacity.
 Proper estate planning in Arkansas does not have to be expensive or overly complex, but it is necessary to properly transfer your property upon your death to your beneficiaries, and your loved ones will thank you for it in the long-run.
 You have worked hard for the property and possessions that you have, sometimes you’ve worked your entire life for it, and you should take the opportunity to determine how you want that property administered upon your death or incapacity.
+Give us a call and we will work diligently and efficiently to set up an effective and affordable estate plan.
+We are located in Batesville, Arkansas, and we serve all surrounding areas including Ash Flat, Greers Ferry, Heber Springs, Melbourne, Mountain View, Mountain Home, Newport, Salem, and Searcy.
+Also, we can travel to you to execute your estate plan!

 What Is An Estate